kragen/derctuo/markdown/sentential-database.md

 Quantities
 ----------

-Above I've talked about quantities like `32cm` and `1 m³`, which have units and are expressed in Unicode notation.
-This is very valuable for a lot of the calculations I'm doing.
-I'm not sure if you can implement that within the system or what.
+Above I’ve talked about quantities like `32cm` and `1 m³`, which have units and are expressed in Unicode notation.
+This is very valuable for a lot of the calculations I’m doing.
+I’m not sure if you can implement that within the system or what.

 You know what else would be very valuable?
 Intervals.  `32cm±5cm`.
 `1–1.5m³`.
 And gradients: when a value is computed by a formula from some given data, it would be useful to see what its gradient is in terms of those givens.
-Computing the gradient is of course also very useful for "goal seek".
+Computing the gradient is of course also very useful for “goal seek”.

 UI affordances
 --------------